2020 / 104 minutes

 From those very important starting points, the film goes on to address other means of addressing the issues.
 As Robert Gagnon, Professor of New Testament Theology at Houston Baptist University, emphasizes, we begin with Scripture, we make use of philosophical reasoning and scientific evidence, and finally, we turn to personal experience.
 Sadly, the tendency in our culture is for personal experience to take precedence over everything else.
 In His Image, while using a number of personal stories that really make an impact, gets things right by focusing first and foremost on the Word of God as the ultimate source of wisdom.

 I highly recommend In His Image as a very powerful and useful resource that will help to strengthen Christians in their commitment to God’s Word in the face of ever-increasing pressure to conform our thinking with that of the world.
 The message of Scripture is proclaimed boldly and without compromise.
-But importantly, this is done in a way that emphasizes the Good News of Jesus Christ, and how we can show genuine love for our neighbour by proclaiming, and living, that truth.
+But importantly, this is done in a way that emphasizes the Good News of Jesus Christ, and how we can show genuine love for our neighbor by proclaiming, and living, that truth.

 You can watch the trailer for In His Image below, and see the film for free at InHisImage.movie.